Over the past few months, Facebook has become more frustrating than ever for me.

 Of course, there are times when things could be beyond your control and these things can contribute to why you’re broke.

 But most of the people who b*tch about being broke on Facebook are not actually a “victim” of anything but their own lack of planning.

 Instead of complaining about why you’re broke by posting about it on Facebook with your $600 iPhone, you need to take responsibility for your situation so you can overcome being broke.

 If you have time to post about it on Facebook, or sit around and watch TV, you have the time to take responsibility for your finances.

 Start tracking your spending with a free app like Personal Capital.
 Their tool let’s you keep track of your spending, financial accounts, budget, and more.
 I love seeing all of my numbers in one place!

 Make a budget.
 I promise, it’s not as hard as it seems, especially if you’ve already been tracking your spending.

 Create a plan to get out of debt.
-Tally it up and see how much you’re wasting on interest.
-Chances are, interest is eating away at the money you put toward your debt each month.
-If that’s the case, find out about refinancing with Credible.
+Tally it up and see how much money you’re wasting on interest.
+Chances are, Interest eats away at the money you put toward your debt each month.
+If you have high interest debt, find out about refinancing with Credible.